-A new study has reported that high levels of airborne particulates are associated with reduced survival among breast cancer patients in California.
+A new study has reported that high levels of airborne particulates are associated with reduced breast cancer survival.
 The study was designed to investigate the long-term effects of ambient particulate matter on breast cancer survival.
 Ambient particulate matter consists of all the solid and liquid particles suspended in air at a given location.

 It includes soot, smoke and other components of exhaust, as well as dust, pollen, and liquid droplets.
 Characteristics that are known to influence the health effects include the size of the particles, the presence of metals, PAHs, other organic components, or toxins.